Leaveer/cse15l-lab-reports/LabReport_3.md

 This code searched all documents under the technical that match "Hopkins"

-## 2. “grep” can be use to only show lines that exactly match the search string by add "-x" behind the grep,
+## 2. “grep” can be use to only show lines that exactly match the search string by add "-x" behind the grep. grep -x is different than grep, grep -x is focus on precise search, which means it will search the words that exactly match the input.
+For example, if I use grep to search "A", and my answer is "A";"A B";"A B C".
+If I use gre -x on that one, the result will only be "A".
+Same example as datalog, if every of my datalog has date on each line, and I only want to find the date itself without any other more data. grep -x will help me find the line only fit the date without the date in front and data in back.

 ```
 [cs15lsp23bo@ieng6-202]:stringsearch-data:183$ grep -rx LICR ./technical